 Critical Thinking Error #3: Seemingly Unimportant, Urgent Decisions

 So many fellow inmates told me they started looking back and going, “Wow, how in the world did I get here?”
 Well, we got there one decision at a time, often so subtle it didn’t register at first.
-Then we slowly started to shape or reshape our character, and the poor decision making became an everyday event.
+Then we slowly started to shape or reshape our character, and the poor decision making became an everyday pattern of unethical behavior at work or elsewhere.

 During the course of your loss prevention career, have you ever made a decision you wish you could take back?
 You wanted to hit the “reset” button, but it just wasn’t there?
 We all have, and no doubt it stemmed from a seemingly unimportant decision.